farahderbell/NashShield/README.md

 **Made with love ❤️ by Farah**

-**P.S.**  Dear Teachers Thanks to the one good resource u DID provide - at least there was ONE thing! 😅
+**P.S.**  Dear Teachers Thanks to the one good resource u DID provide - at least there was ONE good thing! 😅

 ### 🎬 BONUS: Watch "A Beautiful Mind"